 Partners and Managers of your firm are the best people to speak to as they have chosen to pursue a career in practice.
 They will be able to give you an insight on their decision and speak about what your career may look like if you do decide to stay on.

 2. Speak to recruitment consultants who specialise in this field

-The majority of companies choose not to post their newly qualified opportunities online, but rather, go through recruitment firms to help them manage and support the process better so it’s worth getting your CV out to us so we can present you with relevant opportunities.
+The majority of practices/companies choose not to post their newly qualified opportunities online, but rather, go through recruitment firms to help them manage and support the process better so it’s worth getting your CV out to us so we can present you with relevant opportunities.

 Once again, congratulations to all of you newly qualified ACAs and ACCAs!
 We wish you all the best in the next step of your career.

 If you're looking for any advice, please contact us.

 Wondering how much you should be earning post qualification?